ReynardChristiansen/User_Management/README.md

 # User Management Frontend

-This repository includes the frontend code for managing user authentication and profiles within the MERN (MongoDB, Express.js, React.js, Node.js) application.
-The frontend is responsible for handling user registration, login, and user management.
+This repository contains the frontend component of a MERN (MongoDB, Express.js, React.js, Node.js) application, designed to efficiently manage user data and provide a seamless user experience through a user-friendly interface.
 ## Functionality

 If you'd like to explore the backend, you're welcome to visit the following URL